monerodocs/md/docs/interacting/monerod-reference.md

 | Option           | Description
 |------------------|------------------------------------------------------------------------------------------------
 | `--block-notify` | Run a program for each new block.
-The argument must be a full path.
+The argument must be a **full path**.
 If the argument contains `%s` it will be replaced by the block hash.
 Example: <br />`./monerod --block-notify="/usr/bin/echo %s"`<br /><br />Couple of notes:<br />1) Block notifications are good for immediate reaction.
 However, you should always assume you will miss some block notifications and you should independently poll the API to cover this up.<br />2) Mind blockchain reorganizations.
 Block notifications can revert to same and past heights.
 This actually happens pretty often.<br />3) See also `--tx-notify` option of `monero-wallet-rpc` daemon [here](https://github.com/monero-project/monero/pull/4333).

 #### Performance